hubiquitus/hubiquitus4java/doc/hAPI/hAPI_Datamodel.md

 * headers : A Headers object attached to this message.
 It is a key-value pair map.
 It is possible to not specify any header.
 * payload : The content of the message.
 * timeout : The timeout to get an answer to the hMessage.
 The hAPI will manage the value and response messages will be sent through callback set on send command.
 * sent : Set by the hAPI when sending the message.
-As the published attribute can contain the original creation date of the information know by the author, this attribute contains the creation datetime of the hMessage
+As the published attribute can contain the original creation date of the information know by the author, this attribute contains the creation datetime in timestamps format of the hMessage